 Small test pits have been excavated in several of the mounds revealing pottery fragments, animal bones, and shells.
 Several points and pottery fragments have been found by swimmers and divers in and around the main spring outlet at Wekiwa Springs State Park.
 In many areas along Rock Springs Run and the Wekiva River, midden sites are found on the accessible dry land, and some sites are used extensively as resting and picnic locations by boaters and canoeists, leading to degradation.
 At present, there are 54 known archeological sites on public lands in the Wekiva basin area (see appendix D).
-Fifty of these sites are in the aquatic preserve or state parks and include an underwater shipwreck, 32 middens, a prehistoric village site, 4 pre-ceramic lithic waste scatter sites, 3 African American sites including a cemetery and church, an artifact scatter site, 4 isolated finds, a cemetery from the Ethel settlement, a burial mound, a logging tramway, and a refuse site with the remains of a windmill.
-The other four sites are in the Wekiva River Buffer Conservation Area (a site of unknown type), Seminole State Forest (a limited surface scatter of pottery from a probable campsite), and Kelly Park (evidence of pre-Columbian settlement and an early homestead site).
-Tramways constructed for logging during the late 19th century and early 20th century severely altered hydrological regimes over vast areas within the Wekiva basin.
+Fifty of these sites are in the aquatic preserve or state parks and include an underwater shipwreck, 32 middens, a prehistoric village site, 4 pre-ceramic lithic waste scatter sites, 3 African American sites including a cemetery and church, an artifact scatter site, 4 isolated finds, a cemetery in the town of Ethel, a burial mound, a logging tramway, and a refuse site with the remains of a windmill.
+The other four sites are in the Wekiva River Buffer Conservation Area (type of site is unknown), Seminole State Forest (a limited surface scatter of pottery from a probable campsite), and Kelly Park (evidence of pre-Columbian settlement and an early homestead site).
+Tramways constructed for logging at the turn of the century severely altered hydrological regimes over vast areas within the Wekiva basin.
 To restore hydrology, culverts have been installed along various tramways.
 Several miles of tramway have been removed in Rock Springs Run State Reserve and Lower Wekiva River Preserve State Park.
 Tramways have also been breached (partially removed) in Seminole State Forest as mitigation projects.

-On private lands in the vicinity of the Wekiva River, there are 36 known archeological sites including 7 middens, 3 prehistoric habitations, a lithic waste scatter, 15 artifact scatter sites, 5 isolated finds, a burial mound, a site with the remains of a windmill, an American homestead site (19th century), a site with the remains of a sawmill (including segments of railroad grade and historic road), and an American site (20th century of unknown type) (see appendix D for a complete list).
+On private lands in the vicinity of the Wekiva River, there are 36 known archeological sites including 7 middens, 3 prehistoric habitations, a lithic waste scatter, 15 artifact scatter sites, 5 isolated finds, a burial mound, a site with the remains of a windmill, an American homestead site (19th century), a site with the remains of a sawmill (including segments of railroad grade and historic road), and an undated American site (20th century) (see appendix D for a complete list).